Installer Directory

 • Upfront cost

-As discussed, the price of a heat pump system can be a double edge sword.
-Cheap to run, expensive to fit.
+As discussed, the price of a heat pump system can be a double-edge sword.
+They're cheap to run, expensive to fit.
 However, as mentioned there’s lots of help available if you know where to look.

 • Complex to install